View DENNIS GLASS's Obituary on theledger.com and share memories

 GLASS, 51

-HAINES CITY - Dennis 'Bo' Glass, 51, of Haines City, FL passed away on July 28, 2019 at his home surrounded by his loving family.
-He was born on March 1, 1968, in Colquitt, GA to Herbert Eugene Glass and Becky Jean Bradley.
-Bo moved to Florida in 1970 from Blakely, GA and worked as a diesel mechanic for Adams Fruit Co, Donley Harvesting, Verizon and Frontier.
+HAINES CITY - Dennis 'Bo' Glass, 51, of Haines City, FL passed away at his home on July 28, 2019.
+He was born March 1, 1968, in Colquitt, GA to Herbert Glass and Becky Bradley and worked as a diesel mechanic for Frontier Communications.
+Bo was an avid outdoorsman, enjoying fishing and hunting, as well as an excellent mechanic and loving husband of 24 years and father to one daughter.

-Bo was an avid outdoorsman, who enjoyed fishing, hunting and traveling.
-He was an excellent mechanic and a hard worker and always enjoyed lending a helping hand when friends and family needed him.
-He was a kind man, easy going, and very laid back.
-He loved being home and his friends always knew where to find him, in his barn working on his next project.

-He was preceded in death by his father, Herbert 'Buddy' Glass of Colquitt, GA.
-Bo leaves to cherish his memory, his wife of 24 years, Julie; daughter, Georgia Glass of Haines City, FL; mother, Becky Doub-erly of Haines City, FL; brother, Steve (Julia) Glass of Lake Alfred, FL; sister, Wendy (Scott) Kerr of Haines City, FL; half-sister, Danielle (Tony) Ramos of Newnan, GA; step mother, Rita Glass of Colquitt, GA; step brother, Dr. Robert (Laura) Lane of Colquitt, GA; step sister, Linda (Kevin) Shiver of Cataula, GA and many devoted friends.
-He will be missed deeply.
+He was preceded in death by his father, Herbert 'Buddy' Glass.
+Bo leaves to cherish his memory, his wife Julie and daughter, Georgia Glass; mother, Becky Douberly; brother, Steve (Julia) Glass; sister, Wendy (Scott) Kerr; half-sister, Danielle (Tony) Ramos; step mother, Rita Glass; step brother, Dr. Robert (Laura) Lane; step sister, Linda (Kevin) Shiver.